butler-consulting/edd-thirdparty-bloglink/README.md

 Allows you to add post meta data in Easy Digital Downloads to indicate a third party product, whether the download is a WordPress plugin and also a link for more information.

 **This plugin requires [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/ "Easy Digital Downloads").
-It allows you to add post meta data in Easy Digital Downloads to indicate a third party product and also a link for more information.
-Also adds a checkbox to indicate if the download is available in the WordPress plugin repository.
+It allows you to add post meta data in Easy Digital Downloads to indicate a third party product as well as a link for more product information (such as a blog post or website).
+Finally, it adds a checkbox to indicate if the download is available in the WordPress plugin repository.

 *Please Note: This plugin doesn't really do anything on it's own.
-This plugin is for advanced users and does nothing on the fron-end without writing your own custom code.*
+This plugin is for advanced users and does nothing on the front-end without writing your own custom code.*

 **Here is what it does do:**